 If you’re after something a bit more traditional, try out the Sydney Opera House where, according to the Sydney Christmas website, a “500-strong choir and orchestra will be joined by Opera star Emma Matthews to perform popular carols and contemporary festive classics included Abigail’s Song from Doctor Who and Ave Maria.”

 Plan Your Gifts:

-Make two separate lists: one for people receiving gifts, another for those you're sending cards to, then list each gift you plan to buy for each individual… And of course, follow that golden rule of Christmas shopping: Don’t leave it until the last week before Christmas!
+Make two separate lists: one for people receiving gifts, another for those you're sending cards to, then list each gift you plan to buy for each individual… And of course, follow that golden rule of Christmas shopping and Christmas cleaning: Don’t leave it until the last week before Christmas!

 Adriana Aziz is the operations manager at MaidForYou.
 With over 6 years of experience managing cleaning operations, she knows all the best hacks when it comes to cleaning residential and commercial buildings.
 With expert experience in managing house cleaning operations, interior design and logistics.
 She spends her free time with her family and as a freelance food critic.